Latest News

 The source, who spoke under condition of anonymity and had been briefed about the agreement, confirmed that Iran had allowed the vessels to pass through the strait as part of an agreement with the United States reached last week by Pakistani mediation.

-The source stated that "this was part of an agreement negotiated as part of the talks led by Pakistan last week."
+The source stated that "this was part of an agreement negotiated in the context of talks led by Pakistan last Thursday."

-Ship-tracking data revealed that both ships were located off the coasts of the United Arab Emirates Monday evening, and had not passed through Hormuz.
+Ship-tracking data revealed that both ships were located off the coast of the United Arab Emirates Monday evening, and they had not passed through Hormuz.

-If the vessels had successfully crossed the strait they would have been first LNG cargoes to transit the waterway after the?starting of the U.S. and Israeli war with Iran, on February 28,
+If the vessels had successfully crossed the strait they would have been the first LNG cargoes to transit the waterway after the U.S./Israeli war against Iran began on February 28,

-The conflict that began with U.S.-Israeli strikes on Iran has caused thousands of deaths and damaged economies through the rise in oil prices.
-The fighting and retaliatory strikes have effectively shut down tanker traffic through the Strait of Hormuz.
-This route carries around a fifth of all global oil and LNG.
+The conflict that began with U.S. and Israeli strikes against Iran has caused thousands of deaths, as well as a rise in oil prices, which have hurt economies.
+The fighting and retaliatory strikes have effectively shut down tanker traffic in the Strait of Hormuz.
+This route carries around a fifth of global oil and LNG flows.

-Donald Trump, the U.S. president, said on March 26, that Iran agreed to allow 10 oil tankers to transit through the Strait of Hormuz in an apparent gesture of goodwill during negotiations.
+Donald Trump, the U.S. president, said that Iran agreed to allow 10 oil tankers to transit the Strait of Hormuz on March 26, as an apparent gesture of goodwill in negotiations.

-Trump said: "They said to show that we are real and solid, and we are there, we will let you have eight oil boats, eight boats, and eight big oil boats," Trump said.
+Trump said: "They said to show that we are real and solid, and we're here, we're letting you have eight boats, or eight big boats, of oil."
 "I think they were right and they were real.
 I believe they were Pakistani flagged."
 The final count was 10 boats.
-Kpler, LSEG and other analytics firms have provided data that shows the two Qatari vessels Al Daayen & Rasheeda loaded their cargoes at the end of February.
+The data from Kpler and LSEG shows that the two Qatari vessels Al Daayen & Rasheeda?loaded their goods in late February.
 The LNG was loaded from Ras Laffan in Qatar.
-Ship-tracking data showed that they had originally been heading east towards the strait, but turned back on Monday morning.
+Ship-tracking data revealed that they had been heading eastwards towards the strait, but turned back on Monday morning.

-On Monday afternoon, the two vessels switched their course signals.
-The Al Daayen changed its course to Ras Laffan after previously indicating Pakistan as the destination.
-Meanwhile, the Rasheeda signaled "for orders", a generic placeholder, from Port Qasim in Pakistan.
+On?Monday, the two vessels switched course signals.
+The Al Daayen changed its course to Ras Laffan after previously signaling Pakistan as the destination.
+Meanwhile, the Rasheeda signaled "for orders" (a generic placeholder) from Port Qasim in Pakistan.
 The data indicated that the Al Daayen was signaling for China earlier on Monday.

-Kpler data indicated that?both tanks were controlled by QatarEnergy.
-QatarEnergy didn't immediately respond to an inquiry about Iran's Revolutionary Guards stopping the ships.
-Mitsui O.S.K., Mitsui's joint owner, said that a Japanese LNG-tanker, Sohar LNG, had previously managed to pass through the strait.
+Kpler data indicated that both tankers were controlled by QatarEnergy.
+QatarEnergy didn't immediately respond to an inquiry about the Revolutionary Guards of Iran stopping the ships.
+Mitsui O.S.K., Mitsui's joint owner, reported that a Japanese LNG tanker named Sohar LNG had successfully crossed the Strait.
 Lines announced on Friday.
-A company spokesperson refused to reveal when the tanker was filled or if there were any negotiations.
-Qatar is the world's?second-largest LNG exporter, with most shipments going to Asian buyers.
+A company spokesperson refused to reveal when or if any negotiations took place.
+The tanker was, however, empty.
+Qatar is the second largest LNG exporter in the world, and most of its shipments are sent to Asia.
 The Iranian attacks have knocked down 17% of Qatar’s LNG export capability.
 Repairs are expected to take three to five more years to restore the fuel.

 (source: Reuters)